| Log in

 NAPO-NY does not specifically endorse materials or products.
 The annual NAPO conference features an exposition of organizing products, and many Organizers recommend books and materials on their individual websites.
 You may also find helpful materials in the how-to, psychology, self-help, or home sections of your local library or bookstore.

-NAPO-NY meetings and activities are detailed on the calendar.
+NAPO-NY meetings and activities are detailed on the Upcoming Events page.

-The NAPO-NY calendar provides details as to which meetings are open to guests.
+The NAPO-NY Upcoming Events page provides details as to which meetings are open to guests.

 For NAPO-NY chapter meetings, you may pay the $25 guest fee at the door or pre-pay from this site using Paypal.
 You do not need to RSVP in advance.